logzio/logz-docs/_source/user-guide/infrastructure-monitoring/annotations.md

 ##### Decide which logs should trigger the annotation

-You'll be using a Kibana search query to select the logs you want to mark on your dashboard.
+You'll be using a OpenSearch Dashboards search query to select the logs you want to mark on your dashboard.
 They will appear as vertical markers on the dashboard's timeline to indicate when they were sent.

-Type in a _Kibana_ query in Lucene syntax.
+Type in an _OpenSearch Dashboards_ query in Lucene syntax.
-It's best if you double-check your query results in [Kibana Discover](/user-guide/kibana/) to make sure it is specific enough.
+It's best if you double-check your query results in [OpenSearch Dashboards](/user-guide/kibana/) to make sure it is specific enough.

 You can use Metrics interface variables, on condition that the value of the variable actually appears in the target log.
 For example, the query `logtype:configuration AND pod.name:$pod` would work assuming the fields `logtype` and `pod.name` exist in the log.